samarrebhi/samarrebhi/README.md

 # Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px">

-I am currently in my second year as an IT engineering student at ESPRIT, majoring in web development.
+I am currently in my second year as an IT engineering student, majoring in web development.
 My focus is on creating and designing user-friendly and innovative websites and applications.

 ## 🛠️ Skills & Technologies